Sriramdayal/Unsloth-LLM-finetuningv1/README.md

 from trl import SFTTrainer
 from transformers import TrainingArguments

-#tweak or add the parameters according to need, read the TRL,LORA,UNSLOTH documentation for mor info
+#tweak or add the parameters according to need, read the TRL,LORA,UNSLOTH documentation for meinfo
 trainer = SFTTrainer(
     model=model,
     tokenizer=tokenizer,